joecof/react-phaser-express-boilerplate/README.md

 # react-phaser-express

-npm init to download all the dependencies, and begin development.
+npm install to download all the dependencies, and begin development.